Below we’ll take a deeper dive into how the Strain Coach works, where it came from, and how you can use it to better optimize your training.

 The initial recommendation from the Strain Coach is based on an optimal state to maintain your fitness level (WHOOP members will recognize this from the Weekly Performance Assessment, but instead of simply analyzing last week’s trends you have access to this information 24/7, in real time).
 However, that is not always going to be your desired outcome.

-The Strain Coach allows you to adjust your goal depending on what your intent is (check out these pieces on max heart rate and heart rate training zones).
+The Strain Coach allows you to adjust your goal depending on what your intent is.
 Maybe you’re tapering prior to a big event, and prefer to train in a restorative state to allow for active recovery?
 Or, maybe you’d like to push yourself to make fitness gains with a period of functional overreaching?

 Once you’ve set your goal, the Strain Coach lets you know how long and hard to work out in order to meet that goal–whether to keep pushing yourself, or if you’re overdoing it.
 This allows athletes to make smarter and more informed decisions in the moment.